College of Letters & Science

 Advising in Letters & Science

 Academic advising is an essential component of undergraduate education, and the college's commitment to providing quality advising for undergraduates is reflected in the many advising programs it offers.
-Students who have not yet declared a major are assigned an advisor in L&S Undergraduate Academic Services or the Cross-College Advising Service (see below).
+Students who have not yet declared a major are assigned an advisor in L&S Academic Advising Services Services or the Cross-College Advising Service (see below).
 Students who have declared a major are assigned an advisor in their department or program.

 All of the advising programs share the goal of assisting students in making responsible, informed decisions as they develop educational plans compatible with their potential, their interests, and their career and life ambitions.
 Advisors provide much more than information about course selection and academic programs; they encourage students to ask questions about the nature and direction of their learning, and they work with students to find meaningful answers to those questions.
 Advising involves a process in which students learn to think critically about the variety of options available to them and develop decision-making skills that will enable them to choose wisely.
 As adults, students themselves, however, must assume primary responsibility for choosing their academic program and making progress toward their degree.